 Dogs are welcome on the beach from October to April and for the remaining months they must be kept on a lead on the promenade.
 The promenade stretches from Mudeford to Highcliffe and, as well as being great for dogs, it’s also perfect for buggies, scooters, skateboards and bikes.

 If you so desire, you can even hire a beach hut for the day (this costs £30 and can be booked from the shop).
 We’ve done this on a few of occasions, mainly for birthdays.

 Everything you need is close by – a shop selling the essentials, a restaurant, a cafe, fish and chips and a coffee cabin.
-And don’t forget to order a delicious New Forest ice-cream (bubblegum is my daughter’s favourite flavour while I always marvel over the many choices before settling for honeycomb).
-Make sure you take cash with you as there’s no cash machine within walking distance of the car parks and many places only take cash (although the shop will give cash-back if you spend over £5).
+And don’t forget to order a delicious New Forest ice-cream (bubblegum is my daughter’s favourite flavour while I always pore over the many choices before settling for rum raisin).
+Make sure you take cash with you as there are no cash machines within walking distance of the car parks and many places only take cash (although the shop will give cash-back if you spend over £5).

 We visit Avon Beach almost every day and are never bored.
 The breathtaking views over the ocean and the sights, sounds and smells of Mudeford Quay continually offer up new experiences .
 Couple that with friendly locals, great facilities and the mesmerising lull of the waves and you can see why I think this beach is the best in the New Forest.

 Find out more about Avon Beach and Mudeford Quay here.

 Close to Avon, Highcliffe is another stunning New Forest beach to explore where beautiful expanses of shingle and sand meet crystal clear waters.
 You park at the cliff top and wonder down to the beach, meaning that there are no facilities available once you get there.
 For sand lovers, head left down the cliff from the car park and find a long sandy beach snuggled behind some rocks.